syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 Dim certificate As PdfCertificate = PdfCertificate.FindBySubject(StoreType.ROOT, "syncfusion")

 'Load the image into PdfImage
-Dim image As PdfImage = PdfImage.FromFile("Logo.gif")
+Dim image As PdfImage = PdfImage.FromFile("Logo.png")

 'Add the signature
 Dim signature As PdfSignature = New PdfSignature(document, page, certificate, "Signature 1")